LiangyingYin/BayesianNetwork/README.md

 In order to use BN-GWAS to identify gene-phenotype network for trait of interest, you need to separately infer the gene-gene, gene-outcome network first, then merge them into a complete gene-phenotype network

 # Causalgraphs
-This folder demonstrates the inferred causal graphs for some studied traits
+This folder contains the inferred causal graphs for some studied traits.

 # License
 This project is licensed under GNU GPL v3.